 DN-2: Dry Needling for Lumbopelvic & Lower Extremity Conditions: an Evidence-Based Approach (Part 2 of the Certification in Dry Needling®)

 No prerequisites are needed for this three-day 27-hour dry needling course; however, registrants must be a licensed PT (or 3rd year DPT student), ATC, DC, MD, DO, NP, PA, OT, or acupuncturist in their respective state or country.
 Certification in Dry Needling® (Cert.
 DN) will be awarded upon successful completion (i.e. written and practical examination) of both the DN-1 & DN-2 dry needling courses, giving 54 hours of hands-on dry needling education in total.
-All dry needling courses are approved by FSBPT (ProCert), BOC (Category A CEUs), APTA, TPTA, FPTA, and the respective State PT Board.
+All dry needling courses are approved by FSBPT (ProCert), BOC (Category A CEUs), APTA, TPTA, FPTA, Florida Board of Chiropractic Medicine, Florida CE Broker, and the respective State PT Board.
 Note: DN-2 may be taken before DN-1 as each course covers different bodily regions.

 Participants will learn superficial and deep dry needling techniques for the treatment of lumbopelvic and lower extremity musculoskeletal conditions.
 This course does include, but is not limited to, dry needling of taut bands of muscle (i.e. trigger points) as originally introduced by Travell & Simons.
 That is, peri-neural needling and needle puncture of tendons, ligaments, musculotendinous junctions, teno-osseous junctions, and bone (“periosteal pecking”) will also be taught as essential components of musculoskeletal needling practice.
 More specifically, peri-neural and peri-vascular dry needling will be instructed for the purpose of improving microcirculation and disrupting fibrosis in chronic neurogenic pain syndromes.
 Dry needling is certainly a lot more than sticking needles in trigger points!